 🥣 Red Dates and Longan Sweet Soup (Hong Zao Long Yan Tang):

-A classic in the Chinese kitchen, the Red Dates and Longan Sweet Soup pot sits as a favourite for its comforting properties.
+A classic in the Chinese kitchen, the Red Dates and Longan Sweet Soup pot sits as a favorite for its comforting properties.
 Chinese sweet dishes are not just demonstrations of techniques or aromas, but also of the connection the Chinese have with traditional medicine through their gastronomy.

 Desserts like Red Dates and Longan Sweet Soup are more than that; they can help treat cold symptoms or provide hydration.
 This filling dessert soup is an appreciation of life and health.